yogeshwaran-shanmuganathan/Success-Prediction-Analysis-for-Startups/README.md

 | testing_df     | 10%              |

 After splitting the data, the vector assembler is defined with features for modelling.
 Vector Assembler is used to merge the raw features and features generated from various attributes into a single feature vector.
 It is generally used to merge all the available features before building a model. </br>
-The models are used in this project to check for maximum efficiency.
-They are,
+The models & techniques used in this project to check for maximum efficiency are as follows,
 - Decision Tree
 - Gradient Boosted Trees
 - Random Forest